bbglab/oncodrivefml/docs/source/output.rst

     (for samples with at least 2 ``samples_mut``)

 P_VALUE_NEG
-    times that the observed value is lower or equal than the expected value, divided by the number of randomizations
+    times that the observed value is lower than or equal to the expected value, divided by the number of randomizations

 Q_VALUE_NEG